Some of the best websites today have been designed by the easy-to-use Content Management Systems, or CMS for short.

 WordPress is the world’s most popular CMS.
 It has taken the world by storm (literally), over 80 millions websites today.
 WordPress is also used on over 40% of CMS-based websites, leading the web of DIY CMS sites, and easy to install.

-Many web hosting companies (like RSH Web Services) offer free WordPress installation.
-Customizable – WordPress has many more plug-ins, themes and other customizations available than any other CMS.
-WordPress is free to use.
-And there are tens of thousands of free plug-ins and themes available to choose from.
+Many web hosting companies like RSH Web Services offer free WordPress installation.
+WordPress has numerous plug-ins, themes and other customizations available.
+There are literary tens of thousands of free plug-ins and themes available to choose from.
 This is good for most beginners putting together their first website because it keeps costs down.
 Drawbacks.
 WordPress locks down the ability for most users to make significant visual edits.
 You can not make a lot of structural website changes without the help of a designer and/or developer.
-But for a beginner, this is probably the most suitable platform to build a site
+But for a beginner, this is probably the most suitable platform to build a site.

 A 3 way tie.
 Security ends in a draw.
 To understand how to secure a CMS, you have to realize that it has three components: the core code, third-party software, such as plugins, extensions, or modules, and the humans responsible for updating and maintaining the former two.
 It can easily be said that the biggest threat to your site’s security is that last contributing factor.
 Plugins!